jiinjeong/CSVolunteer/README.md

       * That way, the webpage containing the link remains open after the user clicks the link.
     * To do so, give the target attribute a value of `_blank`.
       * For example: `<a href="check-out.html" target="_blank">Purchase This Item</a>`
+  * To see examples of links in an HTML document, please see [Lesson 15](HTMLCSS/Lessons/015_Links.html).
 * **Introduction to Absolute and Relative Sizes**
   * We can specify the size of an HTML element in two ways: with an absolute size or a relative size.
     * An absolute size produces fixed, or constant, dimensions.